kilowhat/kilowhat.net/_extensions/custom-paths.md

 ## Known issues

-- The user profile filters (`/discussions`, `/mentions` suffix) are not affected by the "Redirect" setting.
-Typing the old URL will always redirect to the homepage.
-(This is because this is a frontend-only route)
 - The eye icon in the FoF Pages admin panel won't open the correct URL if it was customized, but the customized path is correctly applied. (the original path is hard-coded in the admin panel)

 Issues in previous versions that have been fixed as of 1.1.0: